Editorial: New owner, same commitment. Daily News remains a community resource

 You will notice that the dimensions of the paper have changed -- it’s a little narrower, which makes it easier to hold as you read from page to page.
 You should also see significantly improved print quality.

-The paper will be brighter and more colorful as the presses that will be printing our paper provide more greater use of color photography and more color advertising.
+The paper will be brighter and more colorful as the presses that will be printing our paper provide more opportunities to use color photography and color in advertising.

 These upgrades will allow us to deliver a consistent and better looking paper.
 We know how important it is to readers to be able to recognize loved ones in photographs.